liubin06/DeepGlassNet/README.md

 (3) **Prepare YOUR Screening set**:
   - First, generate potential component combinations.
 This can be achieved via methods such as enumeration or theoretical derivation; these combinations should represent **theoretically feasible, potential** unseen compositions without sample labels.
 In general, a larger sample size is preferable to ensure comprehensive coverage of candidate compositions.
   - Save the generated component combinations as `test.csv`.
-Critically, this file must contain **only the ncomponent/feature columns** (i.e., no label column).
+Critically, this file must contain **only the `n` component/feature columns** (i.e., no label column).
 This file will serve as the input for screening the most promising candidate samples from the screening set.
   - The model will screen and rank the top-k most promising samples from these potential compositions, thereby effectively narrowing the sample search space for subsequent experimental design and preparation.